SaydRomey/ft_irc/README.md

 or for evaluating a peer’s project if you have to assess another `ft_irc` implementation one day.

 Indeed, you are free to use whatever tests you need during the evaluation process.

+Your reference client will be used during the evaluation process.